-Ou itcome Outcome Indicator Baseline Saseline 5 Year Target 1.
-Agile enforcement of the Competition Act for improved compliance.
-Agile regulation of Mergers & Acquisitions in the Economy N/A 3 Reviews in merger thresholds to improve regulatory focus 5 red tape reviews to improve efficiencies.
-Capable State Effective monitoring compliance with mergers & acquisitions and enforcement conditions and remedies from inquiries.
+outcome Outcome Indicator Baseline 5 Year Target Strategic Contribution 1.
+Agile enforcement of the Competition Act for Agile regulation of Mergers & Acquisitions in the Economy N/A 3 Reviews in merger thresholds to improve regulatory focus 5 red tape reviews to improve efficiencies.
+Capable State improved compliance.
+Effective monitoring compliance with mergers & acquisitions and enforcement conditions and remedies from inquiries.
 4 10 No. of evidence-based impact reviews on firm entry, transformation and competitiveness as a result of conditions imposed by the Commission.
-Capable State and Investment Promotic
+Capable State and Investment Promotion

 2. Significant 3.
-Efficient investigation of • No. of abuse of dominance and contribution to complaints and proactive work restrictive vertical practices cases industrialisation of the Commission initiated in priority sectors to ensure and inclusive removal of barriers to entry, market Addressing growth. access, access to upstream inputs, exclusionary conduct concentration in the economy and Enforcement to other competition concerns. address the high No. of market-wide interventions costs of living initiated in the economy to ensure Enforcement to improved competition including enable inclusive 4 removal of barriers to entry (including growth (removing access to finance), market access, barriers that hinder access to upstream inputs and the inclusion of SMEs reduced concentration levels in the and HDPs) economy. markets No. of cartel investigations Enforcement to completed, including high impact address the high cartel cases dealing with market costs of living access, access to intermediate industrial inputs and concentration in the economy
+Efficient investigation of ٠ No. of abuse of dominance and contribution to complaints and proactive restrictive vertical practices industrialisation work of the Commission cases initiated in priority sectors and inclusive to ensure removal of barriers to growth. entry, market access, access to Addressing upstream inputs, concentration exclusionary in the economy and other conduct competition concerns.
+Enforcement to • No. of market-wide interventions address the high initiated in the economy to costs of living ensure improved competition Enforcement to 4 including removal of barriers to enable inclusive 4 entry (including access to growth (removing finance), market access, access barriers that hinder to upstream inputs and reduced the inclusion of concentration levels in the SMEs and HDPs) economy. markets • No. of cartel investigations Enforcement to completed, including high address the high impact cartel cases dealing with costs of living market access, access to intermediate industrial inputs and concentration in the economy

-Decartelisation of

-Markets

-Capable State

-Enforcement to

-% of cartel cases won at the Tribunal. address the high

-% of cartel cases won at the courts. costs of living

-% of market conduct cases won at Markets

-the Tribunal.
-Capable State

-% of market conduct cases won at Enforcement to address the high

-4. High success rates on the courts. address the high costs of living

-prosecution of cases at the ≥80% % of merger decisions upheld by the out exclusivity on a

-Tribunal and other courts -6676 Tribunal. critical input, market

-% of merger decisions upheld by the access for SMMEs,

-courts. export promotion,

-% of interlocutory decisions upheld by lower cost of critical

-the Tribunal. inputs (pricing

-% of interlocutory decisions upheld by remedies)

-the courts.
-Enforcement to

-address the high

-costs of living

-out exclusivity on a

-critical input, market
+4. High success rates prosecution of cases the Tribunal and o courts at ≥80% % of cartel cases won at the Tribunal. % of cartel cases won at the courts. % of market conduct cases won at the Tribunal. % of market conduct cases won at the courts. % of merger decisions upheld by the Tribunal. % of merger decisions upheld by the courts. % of interlocutory decisions upheld by the Tribunal. % of interlocutory decisions upheld by the Tribunal. % of interlocutory decisions upheld by the courts.
+Decartelisation of Markets Capable State Enforcement to address the high costs of living Markets Capable State Enforcement to address the high costs of living out exclusivity on a critical input, market access for SMMEs, export promotion, lower cost of critical inputs (pricing remedies) Enforcement to address the high costs of living out exclusivity on a critical input, market --- --------- -- ---

-3. Improved dynamism and competitiveness of Markets 5.
-Reduced barriers to entry and expansion, measured by the number of pro-competitive interventions implemented that results in increased participation of new entrants in targeted markets.
+3. Improved dynamism and competitiveness of Markets .
+Reduced barriers to entry and expansion, measured by the number of pro- competitive interventions implemented that results in increased participation of new entrants in targeted markets.
 N/A No. of advocacy interventions on concentration levels, initiatives to remove entry barriers, and the impact of the Commission's interventions in priority sectors.
 No. of initiatives dealing with removal of barriers to entry and expansion so as to improve participation in the economy by enterprises owned by women, youth, and people with disabilities, and also deal with spatial concentration of enterprises in townships and rural areas.
-Capable State Effective Competition regulation --- -- ----- -- ---
+Capable State Effective Competition regulation -- --- ----- -- ---

-6. Enhanced monitoring and advocacy on economic concentration, measured by the publication of reports, policy recommendations, and stakeholder engagements on market concentration trends.
+Enhanced monitoring and advocacy on economic concentration, measured by the publication of reports, policy recommendations, and stakeholder engagements on market concentration trends.
 N/A Number of initiatives to monitor concentration of the Economy.
-Capable State Effective Competition regulation -- -- ----- -- ---
+Capable State Effective Competition regulation -- --- ----- -- ---